metal-stack/firewall-controller-manager/README.md

 The firewall-controller-manager (FCM) is a collection of controllers which are responsible for managing the lifecycle of firewalls in a [Gardener](https://gardener.cloud/) shoot cluster for the metal-stack provider.

-The FCM is deployed into the shoot namespace of a seed cluster.
+The FCM is typically deployed into the shoot namespace of a seed cluster.
 This is done by the [gardener-extension-provider-metal](https://github.com/metal-stack/gardener-extension-provider-metal/).

 The design of the FCM is roughly inspired by Gardener's [machine-controller-manager](https://github.com/gardener/machine-controller-manager) and Kubernetes' built-in resources `Deployment`, `ReplicaSet` and `Pod`.